mfisher29/mbta-routes/README.md

 It then looks to see if the end stop is along any of the listed routes.
 If YES, a response is returned.
 If NO, the sequence is repeated to check for another connection, until we finally find a connecting stop that will allow us to get to the desired route which has our final destination stop.

 The code is structured to perform the following sequential tasks:
-- handle case sensitivity and validate input
+- Handle case sensitivity and validate input
-- checks for simple case where start and end stop are along the same route, if YES, response is returned if NO, continue through code
+- Checks for simple case where start and end stop are along the same route, if YES, response is returned - if NO, continue through code
-- checks if starting stop appears on only 1 route, if YES, call the check_connections function, response is returned if NO, (starting stop has more than 1 route), call the check_connections function and append all possible routes to a list and determine the shortest route out of the available options, response is returned
+- Checks if starting stop appears on only 1 route, if YES, call the check_connections function, response is returned
+- If starting stop belongs to more than 1 route, call the check_connections function and append all possible routes to a list
+- Determines the shortest route out of the available options.
+If routes are equivalent the route is chosen randomly, response is returned

 ## Testing